-Defining your skin type is essential for taking proper care of your skin as it allows you to choose the appropriate products.
+Defining your skin type is essential to taking proper care of your face as it allows you to choose the appropriate products.

-Generally, the skin is defined in two ways; according to its type and its condition.
+Generally, the skin is defined in two ways; according to its type and its state.

 Skin type becomes evident at around age 20, and includes dry skin, oily or combination skin, and normal skin .
 Skin type may change over time.

-These different skin types and conditions may be recognized visually and by touch.
+These different skin types and states may be recognized visually and by touch.